e30chris/SandorsSystemsScribbles/content/post/using-oscar-to-build-a-local-puppet-environment-with-vagrant.md

 ---
-title = "Using Oscar to Build a Local Puppet Environment with Vagrant" date = "2013-12-20" tags = [ "puppet", "vagrant" ] categories = [ "workstation" ]
+title: "Using Oscar to Build a Local Puppet Environment with Vagrant"
+date: "2013-12-20"
+tags: [ "puppet", "vagrant" ]
+categories: [ "workstation" ]
-image = ""
+image: ""
 ---

 ## The Goal